 The team’s remit extends beyond advocating for Gas Networks Ireland’s interests in Europe to the equally important role of bringing awareness to key stakeholders across the business, in relation to how proposed European policy will impact the company and ultimately how we do our jobs into the future.

 Collaborating for success

 To ensure clarity and consistency of approach, the team coordinates monthly EU Stakeholder Meetings, engaging with colleagues from Ervia European Affairs, Regulation, Asset Management, Commercial, Legal and Technical Competency.
-Close collaboration is also maintained with Corporate Affairs, Internal Communications and Ervia Public Affairs.
+Close collaboration is also maintained with Corporate Affairs and Internal Communications.
 Direct participation from the business in EU association Working Groups is also overseen by the team, ensuring that Gas Networks Ireland’s professional reputation is maintained whilst working effectively with European industry colleagues.
 Stephen O’Riordan, European Affairs Manager (Acting) is quick to acknowledge the input of the team’s many stakeholders “Ensuring that experts from across the business are actively participating in and voicing the views of Gas Networks Ireland, at the various EU Associations, is really important and key to our success”.

 2020 – Full steam ahead

 In January, Gas Networks Ireland’s Managing Director, Denis O’Sullivan met with Ditte Juul Jørgensen, Director General for Energy (DG ENER) at the European Commission.
 Arranged via Gas Networks Ireland’s association with GD4S and supported by the European Affairs team, the meeting presented a key networking opportunity between GD4S member company CEOs, while also facilitating important discussions with the new Director-General of DG ENER on the role the gas network can play into the future.